I’ve been asked if I cook as well as I write about cooking.

-Around that time, while I was looking for working promo codes for Sunbasket, I was inspired and decided to bake a cake for my younger sister’s birthday.
+Around that time, I was inspired and decided to bake a cake for my younger sister’s birthday.
 I asked her what she would like, and she pointed to the cover of a cookbook in one of the Time-Life world cooking series I had started to collect.

 It was a lovely, fantasy gingerbread house with a steeply pointed roof swathed in snow-colored frosting and decorated with various cookies for roof shingles and pastel colored candies outlining walls and windows.
 Okay.
 I was game.
 How hard—well, yeah, maybe a bit, but it would be fun.
 The recipe called for making the cake batter three times, and cutting the cake sheets into different shapes to make the house.
 After that would come the fun part.
 And then of course the eating.
 I forget how long it took me to make, or how badly I trashed my mother’s kitchen.
 Things I should have taken note of at the time I ignored.
 Finished, it looked only vaguely like the wicked witch’s enticing sweets-covered cottage on the cookbook cover.
 But I had done my best, and it was going to get eaten soon enough.
 So I thought.